limansky/limansky_me/drafts/2016-07-02-Scala-type-variance-and-Java-collections.md

 required: java.util.List[Message]
 ```

-What happen here?
-Why do we get a list of `ScalaMessage`s here?
+What happened here?
+Why did we get a list of `ScalaMessage`s here?
 Because Scala
-always tries to infer most precise type.
+always tries to infer the most precise type.
 In this case it is
 `List[ScalaMessage]` because all list elements are `ScalaMessage`s.
-When, why
+Then, why
-`ScalaService` takes it as a parameter without any error?
+did `ScalaService` take it as a parameter without any error?
 Even though these
 methods signature looks same, there is a big difference in Scala and Java
 versions.
-Scala list is covariant type.
+Scala list is a covariant type.
 This means that the list of subtypes
 of `Message` is a subtype of list of `Message`.
 As result, we can use a
 `List[ScalaMessage]` as a `List[Message]`.